 It is recommended that you engage a licensed customs agent to lodge the customs Entry on your behalf, as they are well versed in the classification process and can provide advice on any possible available TCO’s (Tariff concessions) and available Free trade agreements that may be applicable to your goods.

-How Do I Estimate Customs Duty on Goods over $5,000?
+How Do I Estimate Customs Duty?

 Duty rates are dependent on the commodity and country of origin and if the goods comply with any available free trade agreements or tariff concessions.

 Not all goods may be Duty-free under free trade agreements or may only be subject to a reduced rate of Duty.